adelinavaitus/MovieCategorizer/movie-project/README.md

 ### `npm start`

-7. Access the application - you should be able to acces the application by opening a web browser and navigato to the appropiate url: http://localhost:3000
+7. Access the application - you should be able to acces the application by opening a web browser and navigate to the appropiate url: http://localhost:3000